Have you ever thought about supporting people with a learning disability to be empowered and in control of their own lives?

 Position: Support Worker

-Job type: Permanent (guaranteed hours), up to 39 hours per week - This role is shift work
+Job type: Full Time, Part Time and Relief hours available (guaranteed hours), up to 39 hours per week - This role is shift work

 Salary: £9.50 per hour overtime and sleep-ins available

 Full induction process, outstanding training opportunities, development and career progression, opportunities to gain recognised qualifications, free DBS screening.
 The charity have recently achieved Skills for Care endorsement which is a mark of quality in recognition of the learning and development you will receive.
 This is evidence that their training provision makes a significant difference to the workforce and the people supported.

 The role of a Support Worker is to ensure the people you work with are safe, happy and lead fulfilling lives.
 Supporting someone with a learning disability isn’t just personal care; it’s so much more.